Rush Limbaugh and the cutting edge of societal evolution, emitting vocal vibrations coast to coast on Friday.

 Believe it or not, I think it was.

-I was reading something on one of my tech blogs, and there was a story in one of the tech blogs about particular operations in World War II over the English Channel.
+I was reading something on one of my tech blogs, and there was a story in one of the tech blogs about particular operations in World War II over the English Channel and some of the technology that was involved.

-You hit fuel depots, you hit factories where they are making weapons.
+You hit factories where they are making weapons.

 It's what's always been done.

-We've been so PC about it that there were times in World War II we dropped flyers warning average citizens to get out of the area within the next 10 minutes or 12.
+We've been so peacey about it that there were times in World War II, we dropped flyers warning average citizens to get out of the area within the next 10 minutes or 12 because we were coming.

 We warned them we were going to be dropping bombs.